 Some men may already use moisturizer and sunscreen on their face.
 Other parts of the body, however, especially the lower legs and joints, are also prone to dryness.
 Ignoring chronic dry skin anywhere can lead to darkening of the skin and encourage other conditions, such as eczema [source: Jaret].

 Whether you're from Mars or from Venus, it's good to think about your skin's health.
-For more information, see the links on the next page.
+For more information, see the links below.